Michifumi's Blog

 sudo nano /usr/local/bin/up.sh

-1. Paste the content from your OS-specific script below into the file and save it.
+1. Paste the content from your OS-specific script (Debian-based Linux, Fedora/RHEL/CentOS 8+, or Fedora CoreOS) into the file and save it.

 2. Make the script executable: